-Sir Titus Salt (1803-1876) built the village for his woolen mill workers in a style inspired by the architecture of the Italian Renaissance.
+Sir Titus Salt (1803-1876) built the village for his mill workers in a style inspired by the architecture of the Italian Renaissance.
 He named it after himself (Salt) and the river it is next to (Aire).
-Three of the five main College buildings are all Grade II listed, providing a unique atmosphere & environment for education, and we added the Jonathan Silver building in 2015.
+Three of the five main College buildings are all Grade II listed, providing a unique atmosphere & environment for education, and the Jonathan Silver building was built later in 2015.

-Salts Mill, the historic Grade II listed building, is home to an art gallery containing Europe's largest collection of work by Bradford's David Hockney, a designer shopping complex, the Salt's Diner Café and restaurant.
+Salts Mill is home to Europe's largest collection by Bradford's David Hockney, a shopping complex and restaurant.

 We are here to help you Contact us for assistance